Myth: You can never have too much protein

 Protein is great as it increases satiety and muscle retention – aka helps to keep us full for longer and build muscle.

-However, unlike carbohydrates and fats, protein cannot be stored by the body.
-When protein is consumed in excess the amino acids that are the building blocks of protein are usually excreted and the remaining is stored as fat.
+However, unlike carbohydrates and fats, it cannot be stored by the body.
+When it is consumed in excess the amino acids that are the building blocks of protein are usually excreted and the remaining is stored as fat.

 This is one of the reasons that it is recommended to include a source – however small – of protein at every meal time.
 As we can’t store it, it is best to consume small amounts at a time to allow it to be used efficiently by the body.